core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Clarified limitations and peculiarities when using proxies.

 * Discussed the case of group request sent to multiple proxies at once.

+* Discussed limited use of reliable transports with block-wise transfer.

 * Clarified use/avoidance of the CoAP NoSec mode.